wildlyclassyprince/data-playground/dvdrental-pipeline/README.md

 # DvD Rental Pipeline

 A pipeline to show the most popularly rented out movies.
 The data is taken from the `dvdrental` dataset.
+Data versioning is managed using `dvc`.

 ## Prerequisites:
 ```bash